We are offering positions for a select number of participants on our 2024 Conservation Adventure Programs on the following dates:

 After you have settled in, your program will start with Orientation.
 We want to ensure that everyone has the same level of knowledge about LTO, the conservation work we do, and your role as a volunteer.
 Orientation will also include dive training and educational lectures.
 At the end of the program you will be asked to do a presentation (in groups if you prefer) on a marine conservation topic of your choice.
 For the keen underwater photographers wanting to create a video, awesome, we are here to support your creativity!
 Here is a little more detail about the activities you will be doing with us:

-You do not have to be a diver before you come out to Mozambique, you can train with us here!
+You do not have to be a diver before you come out to Mozambique, you can train with us here, we’re a PADI 5* centre.
 Included in your program fee is scuba diving training.
-You can also further your qualifications after this on-site on your own account.
-During the first 2 weeks of the program you can either attain:
+You can attain one of the following: